The potential for complex computational models of aging: The challenges and promise of aging models

-Being able to predict the individual results of medical interventions (including medication), of illness or injury, or of life-style interventions such as exercise is crucially important.
+Being able to predict the results of medical interventions (including medication), of illness or injury, or of life-style interventions such as exercise for aging individuals would be game-changing since it could be used to improve personalized treatment.
 Most individuals experience many such interventions over their lifetime, so these are implicitly and approximately included in models of national aging populations.
-Indeed, we assume that such interventions are the origin of many national differences or differences within a national population over history.
+Indeed, we assume that many such interventions are the origin of most national differences or differences within a national population over history.

-A grand challenge will be to make these interventions explicit, particularly within models of individual health during aging.
+A grand challenge will be to make many of these interventions explicit, particularly within models of individual health during aging.
 If successful, such explicit models will allow better individual prediction, better identification of intrinsic variability, and the ability to tailor or individualize interventions to better reflect individual priorities.
-To do this well we may need to include earlier data across individual life courses for large populations, including electronic health records and longitudinal data.
+To do this well we may need to include earlier data across individual life courses for large populations, including electronic health records and other longitudinal data.

+Current research is often focused on the ``diseases of aging'', such as Alzheimer's disease, cancer, and cardiovascular disease.
+While we are optimistic that complex computational models of aging can be applied to these conditions, doing so will require large-scale data for long-term outcomes of these specific diseases and possible interventions -- which may be difficult to obtain.

+In the short term, there is a use for dynamical models in clinical trials since models can be used to generate large synthetic control populations \citep{Fisher2019, Walsh2020}.
+Models could synthetically create control arms that are better matched in age, sex, and original health status with respect to the treatment arm.
+Computational models may also be useful to explore and understand the effects of comorbidities and their treatments.